A quick tour of the campus

 Vision and Philosophy

 DEIE acknowledges the role of English as the lingua franca of the modern world, and also recognizes the growing importance of achieving competency in written and spoken Chinese.
-Therefore, DEIE has designed a unique curriculum in which pupils communicate and achieve proficient literacy skills in English, and achieve similar communicative and literacy skills in both Cantonese and Putonghua.
-DEIE also strives to facilitate a multi-cultural approach to engaging with the changing world through incorporating blended learning techniques into our instruction.
+Mathematics and Coding is also seen as a language for children to communicate with the AI (Artificial Intelligence) dominating world.
+Therefore, DEIE has designed a unique curriculum in which pupils communicate and achieve proficient literacy skills in English, achieve similar communicative and literacy skills in both Cantonese and Putonghua, as well as mastering logical thinking and the basics of Maths and Coding.
+DEIE also strives to facilitate a multi-cultural approach to engage with the changing world through incorporating blended learning techniques into our instruction.

 At the core of our curriculum is the use of drama and other performing arts to facilitate learning and encourage pupils to develop their creativity, expressiveness and self-confidence.
 Incorporating process drama techniques is at the core of our ethos; we believe that every child has the capacity to solve problems in a creative and engaging way, and we seek to empower our pupils to consider a multitude of viewpoints.